- Tools & Templates

 While understanding the purpose behind the content can be tricky—it's vital.
 The intent behind a piece of content, a study, or a survey can impact the value of the evidence.

-Good research involves a clear and transparent process for collecting data and citing sources and links.
-This information is collected and analyzed using strict guidelines to ensure clarity and reduce bias.
+Good market research strategies involve a clear and transparent process for collecting data and citing sources and links.
+Market research companies will generally collect and analyze this information using strict guidelines to ensure clarity and reduce bias.

 Here are a few factors to consider if data is high-quality or not.

 Accuracy—When looking at the accuracy of the data presented, consider if the information is supported by evidence and verifiable sources.
 Review it for any obvious errors or inconsistencies.

 Completeness—Ensure that all data required is presented and provides a complete picture of the topic.